kevchant/GitHub-SynapseServerlessSQLPool/README.md

 # Azure Synapse Serverless SQL Pool Database Project using GitHub Actions

 Example of a Migration-Based deployment that deploys to an Azure Synapse serverless SQL Pool using GitHub Actions.
+Based on a blog post I wrote called 'CI/CD for serverless SQL pools using GitHub Actions' (https://bit.ly/31sAPQx).

 It uses a yaml pipeline, which is in the '/.github/workflows' folder.
 For this pipeline you also need to setup the below encrypted secrets (https://bit.ly/3nd0Jj8) sqlinstance - Your Serverless SQL Pool endpoint (the one that ends with -ondemand)